llcorrea/TensorFlow_module/README.md

 Low-level APIs are used to explore new ML algorithms.
 On the contrary, the high-level API named tf.keras is used to train and define machine learning models.

-In this, the API and functions of tf.keras is explored.
+In this implementation, the API and functions of tf.keras are explored.

 TF documentation: https://www.tensorflow.org/